Affirming care for 2SLGBTQIA+ adults, youth, relationships and families.

 This is a reasonable question and difficult to predict.
 Research shows that the duration of therapy is variable and can be influenced by the specific therapy interventions used, the strength of the relationship with your therapist, as well as factors specific to you.
 These other factors may include your goals, personal characteristics, the nature, severity, chronicity, and complexity of the problem(s) you are experiencing, external factors such as what else is happening in your life and available social support, the extent to which you actively engage in therapy both inside and outside of sessions, and how comfortable you are with making changes.

-• How do I know if counselling is right for me?
+• How do I know if counseling is right for me?

 We also recognize that there are three Indigenous Nations that are neighbours to London.
 They are the Chippewas of the Thames First Nation; Oneida Nation of the Thames; and the Munsee-Delaware Nation.